carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 ### Why classify T-cells

-Let's consider how to answer a real biological question using the same concepts we saw in the introduction.
+Consider how to answer a real biological question using the same concepts we saw in the introduction.
 The question pertains to immunotherapy, a type of cancer treatment that uses the body's immune cells to attack cancer.
 T-cells are a common target for immunotherapies.
 For immunotherapy to be effective, the modified T-cells must be in an active state.